3rd place || 2020

 Instead, she picked up her guitar, set it on her bed, and then went to give Ezra a hug.
 He cooed and closed his eyes to sleep.
 She smiled at him and walked with him in her arms to go outside.

-Addie is 12 years old.
-She lived in Canada most of her life but later moved back to the U.S.A.
-While living in Canada, she created stories.
-Her favorite things to do are drawing wolves and cats, playing with her 3 brothers, creating cat fan-based stories, playing video games, and eating fruit such as peaches and mangoes.
-Addie’s favorite stuffy is her pumpkin named Pumpkin.
+Addie is 12 years old and lives in Canada.
+Her favorite things to do are drawing wolves and cats, playing with her three brothers, creating cat fan-based stories, playing video games, and eating peaches.